 - A tide line of yellowish or brownish staining or brown plaster in the lower area of your wall above your skirting board.

-If you’ve discovered that your rising damp has been caused by a blocked cavity wall, you can unblock it.
+If you’ve discovered that a blocked cavity wall has resulted in rising damp, you can unblock it.
 This is something you can do yourself or you can hire a professional if you wish.

-Install a damp proof course – this can include water repellent chemicals, pore blocking salt mixture and osmotic water repellence.
+Install a damp proof course (DPC) this can include water repellent chemicals, pore-blocking salt mixture and osmotic water repellence.